fcamilleri22/dots/README.md

 **warning**: this is currently in **early development** with unstable commits being added to master until the end of August 2018.
 Use at your own risk.

 ## What is this?
 `dots` is my collection of configuration files and scripts for setting up my personal software development environment/interface using a fresh **Manjaro i3 Community Edition** installation as a base.
-Together, these scripts and configuration files form an operating system experience that:
-- Always feels clean, tidy, quick, efficient, and generally nice (at least to me, the primary audience) without being dull, boring, or ancient-looking.
-- Allows for fully color coordinated retheming according to whatever color palette the user (hey, that could be **you!**) desires, in a single cli command.

 ## Dirty
 ![Dirty](dirty_dots.png)